 School size affects student-to-faculty ratio and opportunities for networking with peers.
 It also impacts extracurricular availability.

 Location, including whether the school is in state or out of state, can impact tuition cost.

 Some schools offer more robust career services, tutoring support, and other resources.

 Exact cost varies by school.
-However, according to NCES data, tuition, fees, room, and board at public four-year institutions averaged $20,050 for the 2017-18 school year.
-The same costs at private four-year institutions averaged $43,139.
+However, according to NCES data, tuition, fees, and room and board at public four-year institutions averaged $18,380 for the 2018-19 school year.
+The same costs at private four-year institutions averaged $47,420.

 Yes.
-Accounting majors can apply for a variety of scholarship opportunities to fund their education.
-Students may find scholarships offered by corporations and small businesses, professional organizations, private individuals, and nonprofit organizations.
+Accounting majors can apply for a variety of scholarships to fund their education.
+Students may find scholarships offered by corporations and small businesses, professional organizations, private individuals, and nonprofits.

-An online bachelor’s degree in accounting prepares graduates for rewarding careers as government accountants, public accountants, management accountants, financial analysts, and personal financial advisors.
-Additional certification may be required for some positions.
+An online bachelor’s degree in accounting prepares graduates for rewarding careers as government, public, and management accountants.
+They can also work as financial analysts and personal financial advisors.
+Some positions may require additional certification.

 View Our Ranking Methodology